USEPA/e-manifest/docs/src/Services/Manifest/index.md

 # e-Manifest

-The following pages document the available manifest services, for use with paper and electronic manifests, as well as some auxiliary information on things such as handling attachments over the services.
+The following pages document the available manifest services, for use with paper and electronic manifests, as well as some auxiliary information on things such as handling attachments, manifest schema validation performed by RCRAInfo.

 - [Save](./save.md)
 - [Update](./update.md)